brclar15/thesis/clark.md

 - [Tabula Capitolina](http://shot.holycross.edu/eikon/tabulaeiliacae/Capitoline_1.jpg)

 ----------
-#Aims & Goals#
+# Aims & Goals#

+- see use of traditional stories in different genres across time
+- understand better how retellings can evoke meaning through:
+    - selection of multiforms
+    - compressed reference to identifying features

+----

+# Methods #

 - look at these retellings in relation to each other, while preserving their integrity
 - examine how each breaks their work into episodes
 - compare these episodes across the various retellings
-- see a historical reuse of tradition stories
-     - 	this intersection puts each retelling into a more complete context

-----

-# Methods #

-- work in a digital environment
-- diplomatic digital editions
+- diplomatic digital editions to represent form of retelling
-     - How are these retellings presented in their original form?

 ----------